SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Gridlines/CustomizeGridline/README.md

 #CustomGridline Sample

-This sample demonstrate  how to render grid patterns as Dots.
+This sample demonstrates how to render the grid patterns as Dots.
 The appearance of the grid lines can be changed into dots by using the GridType as Dots.

 ## Prerequisites